 For one, this will keep building your business playbook from feeling overwhelming.
 But it will also ensure your playbook is filled with only the best and most up-to-date information.
 I mean, seriously, who knows how to do something better than the person who actually does it?

 🔥 Tip: With Trainual’s Subject Owner feature, you can easily assign content to the people in charge of each procedure or policy.
-That way, they’re held accountable to documenting and updating their pieces.
+That way, they’re held accountable for documenting and updating their pieces.
 And you can be sure that your playbook actually gets filled with your top plays!

 How to build your business playbook